turnkey-commerce/culbertsonexchange-blog/content/posts/2013-05-27-versioning-asp-net-web-api.md

 #### Managing Controllers to Avoid Duplication

 One of the downsides of this approach is that it could cause a lot of code duplication if the entire controllers are copied to a new namespace each time a version is added.
-One approach to reduce besides keeping the controllers “skinny” is to add a base class for each controller and implement overrides for the version where needed.&nbsp; For example the Controllers folder would look something like this:
+One approach to reduce besides keeping the controllers “skinny” is to add a base class for each controller and implement overrides for the version where needed.
+For example the Controllers folder would look something like this:

 ![Code example](http://www.culbertsonexchange.com/wp/wp-content/uploads/2013/05/image.png)